 The District has adopted all current Statements of the Governmental Accounting Standards Board (GASB) that are applicable.
-At June 30, 2017, the District implemented the following new standards issued by GASB:
+At June 30, 2018, the District implemented the following new standards issued by GASB:

-- GASB Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, effective for the year ending June 30, 2017. - GASB Statement 77, Tax Abatement Disclosures, effective for the year ending June 30, 2017. - GASB Statement 78, Pensions Provided through Multiple-Employer Defined Benefit Pension Plans, effective for the year ending June 30, 2017. - GASB Statement 79, Certain External Investment Pools and Pool Participants, effective for the year ending June 30, 2017. - GASB Statement 80, Blending Requirements for Certain Component Units-an amendment of GASB Statement No. 14, effective for the year ending June 30, 2017.
+- GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective for the year ending June 30, 2018. - GASB Statement 81, Irrevocable Split-Interest Agreements, effective for the year ending June 30, 2018. - GASB Statement 82, Pension Issues-an amendment of GASB Statements No. 67, No. 68, and No. 73,, effective for the year ending June 30, 2018. - GASB Statement 85, Omnibus 2017, effective for the year ending June 30, 2018. - GASB Statement 86, Certain Debt Extinguishment Issues, effective for the year ending June 30, 2018.

-GASB has issued Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which improves the usefulness of information about postemployment benefits other than pensions included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
-The District has implemented Statement 74, as required.
+GASB has issued Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which improves accounting and financial reporting by state and local governments for postemployment benefits other than pensions.
+It also improves the information provided by state and local governmental employers about support for OPEB that is provided by other entities.
+The District has implemented Statement 75, as required.